 Your opinion on our education is important.
 The course coordinators take the evaluation outcomes into account, when making changes in their courses for the next year.

-For the course evaluations, we ask you to fill in a digital evaluation in Caracal.
+For the course evaluations, we ask you to fill in a digital evaluation.
 At the last lecture, you will be asked to bring your device (laptop, tablet or smartphone) to fill in questions about the course.
 In case the course has a final exam you are invited (by mail) for another, small evaluation in which only the exam-related questions are asked.

 The outcome of this evaluation and points of improvement are discussed in the education board and the Degree Programme Committee.

-For the evaluation of the academic programme, we request each graduate to fill in an opinion poll, also in Caracal.
+For the evaluation of the academic programme, we request each graduate to fill in an opinion poll.

 You will also have the opportunity to voice your opinion about the programme through opinion polls like the National Student Survey.
 Of this, the outcome and points of improvement are also discussed in the Education Board and the Degree Programme Committee.

-The Utrecht University School of Economics (U.S.E.) has a one Degree Programme Committee (OC) for the academic programmes.
+The Utrecht University School of Economics (U.S.E.) has one Degree Programme Committee (DPC) for the academic programmes.

-The OC safeguards the quality of its teaching, addresses any potential bottlenecks and gives advice, asked or unasked, concerning the development and execution of education policy.
+The DPC safeguards the quality of its teaching, addresses any potential bottlenecks and gives advice, asked or unasked, concerning the development and execution of education policy.

-For all questions and/or remarks concerning teaching you can contact the members of the OC by their email address: dpc.Master.email@example.com
+For all questions and/or remarks concerning teaching you can contact the members of the DPC by their email address: dpc.Master.email@example.com

-The OC is comprised of students and lecturers.
-The OC members in 2019-2020 are:
+The DPC is comprised of students and lecturers.
+The DPC members in 2021-2022 are:

 Staff members Bachelor: